-- 16 mm Cage System and SM05 Lens Tube Compatible Mounts
+- 30 mm Cage and SM1 Lens Tube Compatible Mounts

-- Wavelength Ranges Available

-- 420 680 nm

-- 620 1000 nm

-- 900 1300 nm

-- 1200 1600 nm
+- Wavelength Ranges from 420 to 1600 nm

 - Extinction Ratio

-- $T_P:T_S > 1000:1$

-- R_S:R_P ~ 100:1
+- T_P:T_S > 1000:1 - R_s:R_p ~ 100:1

+s > 1000:1 Scale

-These 16 mm Cage-Compatible Polarizing Beamsplitter Cubes have a dielectric coating along the diagonal interface between the two right angle prisms that make up the cube.
+The polarizing beamsplitting cubes on this page have a dielectric coating along the diagonal interface between the two right angle prisms that make up the cube.
 This coating reflects s-polarized light, while transmitting p-polarized light.
-For polarization-insensitive applications, we also offer Non-Polarizing Beamsplitter Cubes, as well as Cube-Mounted Turning Prism Mirrors.

-For highest polarization purity, use the transmitted beam, which offers a 1000:1 (Tp:Ts) extinction ratio.
+For highest polarization purity, use the transmitted beam, which offers a 1000:1 ($T_p:T_s$) extinction ratio.
 The reflected beam will only have an extinction ratio of roughly 20:1 to 100:1, depending on the beamsplitter.
 The entrance and exit faces of this cube have broadband antireflective coatings that minimize losses due to reflections.
 The dielectric beamsplitting coating is applied to the hypotenuse of one of the two prisms that make up the cube.
 Then, cement is used to bind the two prism halves together.
-For the best performance the light must enter through the entrance face, as depicted by the engraving on the mount.
-The engraving is similar to the diagram to the right.
+For best performance the light must enter through the entrace face, as depicted by the engraving on the mount (similar to that shown above).
+Each beamsplitter cube is epoxied within the cage cube mount and cannot be removed from the mount.
+We also offer empty 30 mm cage cubes that are compatible with our line of unmounted beamsplitter cubes.